seb7887/react-performance/webpack-performance.md

 ### Minifying Javascript

-The point of minification is to convert the code into a smaller form.
-Safe transformations do this without losing any meaning by rewriting code.
-In webpack 4, minification process is controlled through two configuration fields: optimization.minimize flag to toggle it and optimization.minimizer array to configure the process.
+The goal of minification is to convert the code into a smaller form without losing any meaning by rewriting code.
+In Webpack 4, the minification process is controlled through two configuration fields: optimization.minimize flag to enable it and optimization.minimizer array to configure the process.

 To tune the defaults, we'll attach `terser-webpack-plugin` to the project so that it's possible to adjust it.